TheeDeafFrog/ImbellaAssignment/README.md

 # ImbellaAssignment
 Assignment completed for Imbella as part of hiring interview process.
 It's a simple storefront that sells emotions and character attributes.
 It's built using React Native and the content is managed on and provided by [Storyblok](https://www.storyblok.com/).

+Thanks to Bing AI for the short stories and images.

 ## Running the app
 `npm start` to open the expo interface.
 Use `w` to start the web server, otherwise scan the URL with Expo Go and experiment on your phone.